 Younger children can find it challenging to focus for a long time, so short sessions may be best.

 Yoga is another practice that sometimes involves meditation or reflective elements.
-According to the 2017 NHIS, 8.4% of children in the U.S. practiced yoga in 2017.
+According to the 2017 NHIS,

 A variety of meditation apps is available on the market, including options specifically for kids.
 Below is a list of some of the most popular meditation apps for young people:

 Headspace is a popular meditation app.
 It includes a massive library of guided meditations.

 Meditation themes for kids include calm, focus, kindness, sleep, and wake up.

 Guided sessions, breathing exercises, and visualizations are available for multiple age groups other than adults.
 These age groups include 5 years and under, 6–8 years, and 9–12 years.

 While Calm is not a kid-specific app, it does contain a variety of resources for young people, including a series of meditations specifically for those under the age of 18 years.

 The “Calm Kids” section of the app has a slew of beginner meditations, some of which are as short as 2 minutes.
 The app also features a series of sleep stories to help lull kids to sleep.

 Children can learn a variety of skills, including calming breathing exercises, with the help of on-screen friends from the television series Sesame Street.